rpassmore/GoHole/readme.md

 GoHole is a DNS server written in Golang with the same idea than the [PiHole](https://pi-hole.net), blocking advertisements's and tracking's domains.

 The use of sql-lite as the query DB has been replaced with bolt DB and the use of Redis DB as a cache has been replaced with go-cache
-This allows a statically linked binary to be produced that builds into a small 6M docker container built using [resinio](https://resin.io/)
+This allows a statically linked binary to be produced that builds into a small 6M docker container built using Docker and [resinio](https://resin.io/)

 ### Usage